easytarget/esp32-cam-webserver/README.md

 * UI now shows stream links and build info
 * Nearly Complete

-V4 Preferences;
-* Cam module preferences and face recognition Db saved between sessions in LittleFS (formerly SPIFS).
-* Upload/Download FaceDB as Json document in browser
+V4 Remove face recognition entirely;
+* Dont try to make it optional, this is a code and maintenance nightmare.
+V3 can be maintained on a branch for those who need it.
 * Investigate using SD card to capture images
-* Not started; will have to wait until I have time.

-V5 Remove face recognition entirely;
-* Dont try to make it optional, this is a code and maintenance nightmare.
-V4 can be maintained on a branch for those who need it.
 * implement OTA and a better network stack for remembering multiple AP's, auto-config etc.
 * UI Skinning/Theming

 You can check the [enhancement list](https://github.com/easytarget/esp32-cam-webserver/issues?q=is%3Aissue+label%3Aenhancement) (past and present), and add any thoghts you may have there.
 Things that have occurred to me are, in no particular order:
-* Improve Wifi, add a captive portal for setup and fallback, better disconnect/reconnect behaviour.
 * The module has a SD/TF card slot; this is currently unused, but I would like to add the ability to store snapshots; recording Video at low resolution may be possible, but the card interface is too slow for HD video as far as I know.
 * Remove face rcognition to save a Mb+ of code space and then implement over the air updates.
-* Combine current split html pages (one per camera type) into one which adapts as needed.